mediaev/creativeportscatalogue/content/chapters/intro_1.md

 Secondly, the partners prioritised and selected tools from the list and prepared the piloting of the ten internationalisation tools that are described in-depth in this catalogue.

-Lastly, the partners developed learning modules from the piloting activities to allow target groups beyond the partnership to learn how to foster the internationalisation of the CCIs from the processes and experiences.
+Lastly, the partners developed online learning modules from the piloting activities to allow target groups beyond the partnership to learn how to foster the internationalisation of the CCIs from the processes and experiences.

 [^1]: Since there are various definitions of Cultural and Creative Industries, the project followed an inclusive and pragmatic approach and covered multiple CCI sub-sectors such as film, design, gaming and music industries.